a woman smiling after receiving dentures

 Who Can Have a Snap-in Denture?

-Before you can have any form of implant treatment in Newcastle, our dental implant dentist will need to thoroughly assess your oral health.
-Also, we must review your medical history, just in case it could affect implant treatment in any way.
-The good news is that most people are suitable for implants, and during your consultation at Durham Dental Implant Solutions, we can discuss this treatment in far greater detail and answer all your questions.
+Our dental implant dentist must thoroughly assess your oral health before you can have any implant treatment in Newcastle.
+We must also review your medical history, just in case it could affect implant treatment in any way.
+The good news is that most people are suitable for implants, and during your consultation at Durham Dental Implant Solutions, we can discuss this treatment in greater detail and answer all your questions.

 Will I Need Surgery?